Cell junction: Adherens junctions

 Adherens junctions share the characteristic of anchoring cells through their cytoplasmic actin filaments.
 Similarly to desmosomes and hemidesmosomes, their transmembrane anchors are composed of cadherins in those that anchor to other cells and integrins (focal adhesion) in those that anchor to extracellular matrix.
-There is considerable morphologic diversity among adherens junctions.
-Those that tie cells to one another are seen as isolated streaks or spots, or as bands that completely encircle the cell.
+There is considerable morphological diversity among adherens junctions.
+Those that tie cells to one another are seen as isolated streaks or spots, or as bands that completely encircle the cell (adhesion belts).
 The band-type of adherens junctions is associated with bundles of actin filaments that also encircle the cell just below the plasma membrane.
 Spot-like adherens junctions called focal adhesions help cells adhere to extracellular matrix.
 The cytoskeletal actin filaments that tie into adherens junctions are contractile proteins and in addition to providing an anchoring function, adherens junctions are thought to participate in folding and bending of epithelial cell sheets.
-Thinking of the bands of actin filaments as being similar to 'drawstrings' allows one to envision how contraction of the bands within a group of cells would distort the sheet into interesting patterns.
+Thinking of the bands of actin filaments as being similar to 'drawstrings' shows how contraction of the bands within a group of cells would distort the sheet into interesting patterns.